Supporting Undocumented Students at Goucher College

 What is DACA?

 Deferred Action for Childhood Arrivals (DACA) is an executive action issued by President Barack Obama in 2012 that provides administrative relief from federal deportation laws and employment authorization to certain qualifying undocumented individuals who came to the United States as children before June 15, 2007.
-Because it is an executive action rather than a federal law or regulation, DACA can be revoked, modified, or phased out at any time by the current or future presidential administrations.

 I am a DACA student.
 What changes can I expect?

 Because of the ongoing changes and litigation surrounding the DACA program, it is important that DACA students work closely with an immigration attorney to take all reasonable precautions related to their personal circumstances.
 In addition, if you are a DACA student who has work authorization, you should monitor developments related to your employment authorization closely.

 Goucher has compiled a list of resources, available in CREI, that includes local agencies and attorneys who may be able to provide free or low cost services to undocumented students.
 Resources related to immigration legal assistance are available online.

 Comprehensive information about DACA can be found on the website of the National Immigration Law Center.

 I am a DACA or undocumented student.
 Can I study or travel abroad?

 Because of the uncertainty of the situation, Goucher recommends that DACA students consult with an immigration attorney if they want to study or travel abroad.
 Students should also consult with the Office of Global Education to discuss alternative ways of fulfilling the college’s study abroad requirement that do not require leaving the country.

 I am a Goucher faculty or staff member.
 What should I do if an immigration enforcement agent contacts me requesting information about a student?